global-input/global-input-message/README.md

 Now your application will display a QR code.
 If you scan it with the Global Input App [https://globalinput.co.uk/](https://globalinput.co.uk/), the app will display a field on your mobile screen.
 When you type something on it, you can see the content that you have typed appear in the console.
 This means that the content is transferred securely from the Global Input App running on your mobile to your application using the end-to-end encryption.

 Now you can build on top the above example iteratively towards to your goal by modifying the [configuration](#configuration_50) step by step.

+### Adding a Button
-For example, if you want to display a button on the mobile and disconnect from the WebSocket Server, you need to add the following to the ```fields``` array:
+For example, if you may like to display a button on the mobile and disconnect from the WebSocket Server if the user has pressed on it.
+Add the following to the ```fields``` array in the [configuration](#configuration_50):
 ```javascript
     {
         label:"Login",